nearwood/eclipsed/README.md

 1. Alpha–beta pruning -- going to need this as there are many really stupid moves in this game
 1. AI Players min/max, humanize to min/max +/- 10%, etc.
 1. Adjustable AI look-ahead
 1. Giant hashmap of gamestates to avoid dupes?
-(Dynamic programming)
+(Dynamic programming) This seems unfeasible
+1. Option for thread per player to simulate different each player being first
+1. Variable cout based on CPU speed? (every 100,000 plays vs 250,000 plays vs 1,000,000 plays, etc.)

 ## Notes
 * Mitigating Horizon Effect?
 What are important moves?
 System capture, player death, etc.?